-As a responsible operator, the Company carefully manages its environmental impacts in compliance with the stringent regulations in our operating jurisdictions.
+The Company carefully manages its environmental impacts in compliance with the stringent regulations in our operating jurisdictions.
 Recognising the most visible impact is land disturbance, the Company undertakes progressive rehabilitation to return land to a safe and productive post-mining use.